valu-digital/wp-graphql-offset-pagination/docs/tutorial.md

 WHEN DATE( FROM_UNIXTIME( $join_name.meta_value ) ) = DATE( NOW() )
 ```

-I'll leave that implementation as an exercise to you.
+I'll leave the complete implementation as an exercise to you.

 ## Cursors?

 We're done coding-wise but since I've have your attention we'll dive a bit
 deeper into the Cursors in WPGraphQL.

-You might want to try you what happens you paginate with the WPGraphlQL
+You might want to try you what happens when you paginate with the
-cursors (`first`, `after`, `pageInfo.endCursor`).
-The first page looks good,
+`prioritize` input using the WPGraphlQL cursors (`first`, `after`,
-maybe the second one too but at some point it goes of the rails and misses
+`pageInfo.endCursor`).
+The first page looks good, maybe the second one too
-some data.
+but at some point it goes of the rails and misses some data.

 If you are interested why cursor pagination is a good idea despite of its
 limitiations I'd recommend you to read this article from Slack Engineering